Optimally weighted average derivative effects: Introduction

 where $f(\bm{x})$ is the density of $\bm{X}$ at $\bm{x}$.
-This result is well studied in the literature and is used to obtain plug-in estimators for $\bm{\theta}$ where $f(\bm{x})$ is replaced with a kernel density estimate \citep{Hardle1989,Powell1989,Newey1993,Cattaneo2010,Cattaneo2013}.
-Estimators based on kernel methods, however, are sensitive to the choice of bandwidth, and the usual asymptotic linearity of the estimator breaks down when the bandwidth is too small, a problem referred to as `nonlinearity bias' by \cite{Cattaneo2013}.
+This result is well studied and is used to obtain WADE estimators where $f(\bm{x})$, and hence $\bm{l}(\bm{x})$, is estimated through kernel methods, and no outcome regression model is used \citep{Hardle1989,Newey1994_mcfaden,Cattaneo2010}.
+Such estimators, however, are sensitive to the choice of bandwidth, and the usual asymptotic linearity of the estimator breaks down when the bandwidth is too small \citep{Cattaneo2013}.
+Moreover, for the ADE, i.e. when $w(\bm{x}) = 1$, the RR contains an inverse density term which can lead to extreme RR estimates that are overly sensitive to errors in the kernel density estimator around small values.